-- development of interdisciplinary social activation programmes and selection of the relevant providers of the programmes and their additional training, if relevant; - implementation of social activation and social inclusion programmes which are tailor-made to meet the specific difficulties of the target groups (particularly of difficulties identified in the introduction part under the specific objective text) with regard to social inclusion and labour market integration, with a view to empowering them and boosting employability before entering the labour market or before embarking upon job search, and during the initial employment period.
-The following will be supported: - linking social activation programmes with employment programmes and developing tailored forms of work where people will be included after exit from the social activation programmes, transitions between programmes and transitions from programmes to the labour market or to employment in social enterprises, and other types of work and programmes, notably in the NGO sector, with a view to further pursuing monitoring and providing support to people after they exit from social activation programmes, while ensuring that complementarities and coordination between activities of other priority axes and investment priorities under the priority are achieved at all times (particularly 8 and 10); - development and establishment of tailored forms of work for people who exit from above mentioned activation programmes, but are unable to enter the labour market due to their specific difficulties, or unable to perform at least part-time work, which is a precondition for being included in both social entrepreneurship, the latter will be supported under the fourth investment priority, and public work which is funded from the national budget.
+- Development of interdisciplinary social activation programmes and selection of the relevant providers of the programmes and their additional training, if relevant. - Implementation of social activation and social inclusion programmes that are tailor-made to contend with the specific difficulties of the target groups (particularly of difficulties identified in the introduction part under the specific objective text) with regard to social inclusion and labour market integration, with a view to empowering them and boosting employability before entering the labour market or before embarking upon a job search, and during the initial employment period.
+The following will be supported: - linking social activation programmes with employment programmes and developing tailored forms of work where people will be included after exiting the social activation programmes, in transitions between programmes and transitions from programmes to the labour market or to employment in social enterprises, and other types of work and programmes, notably in the NGO sector, with a view to further pursuing monitoring and providing support to people after they exit social activation programmes, while ensuring that complementarities and coordination between the activities of other priority axes and investment priorities under the priority are achieved at all times (particularly 8 and 10); - Development and establishment of tailored forms of work for people who exit the above-mentioned activation programmes, but are unable to enter the labour market due to their specific difficulties, or unable to perform at least part-time work, which is a precondition for being included in social entrepreneurship, which will be supported under the fourth investment priority, and public work which is funded from the national budget.

-Target groups: in particular users of various healthcare and social service programmes during the final phase of treatment (e.g. persons suffering from alcohol or drug abuse and dependence), victims of violence and abuse, persons suffering from mental health disorders, homeless people, prisoners being released, young people, who are not in employment, training or education, participating in the measure Project-based learning for young adults.
+Target groups: in particular users of various healthcare and social service programmes during the final phase of treatment (e.g. persons suffering from alcohol or drug abuse and dependence), victims of violence and abuse, persons suffering from mental health disorders, homeless people, prisoners being released, young people who are not in employment, training or education, participating in the measure Project-based Learning for Young Adults.

-Beneficiaries: social work centres (including The Association of Centres for Social Work), healthcare centres, education and training institutions, Employment Service of Slovenia, providers of social services and programmes, the police, prison facilities, non-governmental organisations and humanitarian organisations, local and regional development institutions, youth centres, social enterprises, employment centres, private organisations and social partners and others who contribute to the implementation of the measures of the investment priority through their work and activities.
+Beneficiaries: social work centres (including The Association of Centres for Social Work), healthcare centres, education and training institutions, Employment Service of Slovenia, providers of social services and programmes, the police, prison facilities, non-governmental organisations and humanitarian organisations, local and regional development institutions, youth centres, social enterprises, employment centres, private organisations and social partners and others who contribute to the implementation of the investment priority measures through their work and activities.